 - Combine all ingredients in a quart jar.

-- Place a tight lid on the jar, give it a shake, and allow it to sit in a warm spot (72° to 80°F).
-If your home tends to be cool at night, consider the ideas listed here for cold weather care.
+- Place a tight lid on the jar, give it a shake, and ferment in a warm spot (72-80°F) for 24 hours.

-- Please note: If you want to keep the bug alive and continue growing it, you will need to feed it regularly using the proportions above.
-Alternatively, you can rest it in the refrigerator and feed it 1 tablespoon each of ginger and sugar once a week.
-To reactivate it, let it reach room temperature and begin feeding it again.
+- To keep the bug alive and continue growing it, feed it daily using the proportions above.
+Or rest it in the refrigerator and feed it 1 tablespoon each of ginger and sugar once per week.
+To reactivate the ginger bug for making soda, bring bug to room temperature and begin feeding it again daily (step 3, above).